 Sleep Aids: What You Need to Know

+It is 2:00 a.m. and you are staring at the ceiling.
+Youcheck the clock every 5 minutes to calculate how much sleep youcan squeeze in before the alarm jolts you awake.
+You have tried warmmilk and relaxation tapes, yet you are still wide-awake.
+Should youtake a sleeping pill?
 If this sounds like your nightly routine, take heart.
-Insomnia affects millions of people, and new sleep aids and other remedies claiming to solve the problem are plentiful.
-What's the best course of action and how do you know if sleeping pills or other sleep preparations are safe enough for regular use?
+Insomnia affects millions of people, and sleep aids and other remediesclaiming to solve the problem are plentiful.
+What is the best courseof action and how do you know if sleeping pills or other sleeppreparations are safe enough for regular use?

 - Take the medication exactly as prescribed.